 Land Use Plan Policy 9-37 (Streams) and Article II Zoning Ordinance Section 35-97.19 state: The minimum buffer strip for major streams in rural areas, as defined by the land use plan, shall be presumptively 100 feet, and for streams in urban areas, 50 feet.
 These minimum buffers may be adjusted upward or downward on a case-by-case basis.
-The buffer shall be established based on an investigation of the following factors and after

-Board in order to protect the biological productivity of water quality of streams:

-(a) soil type and stability of stream corridors;
+The buffer shall be established based on an investigation of the following factors and after consultation with the Department of Fish and Game and Regional Water Quality Control Board in order to protect the biological productivity of water quality of streams: (a) soil type and stability of stream corridors;

-- (b) how surface water filters into the ground; - (c) slope of the land on either side of the stream; and
+(b) how surface water filters into the ground;

+(c) slope of the land on either side of the stream; and